Hello World from Org

 - README.org

-src/ contains the standalone Org files that will be published to HTML.
-They are declaring as few exporting options as possible so that they can easily be used in other contexts or projects.
-Global exporting options will be defined in publish-website.el and page specific options provided via templates or directly in the files themselves.
-The files/ and templates/ directories host assets such as stylesheets, fonts, images, etc. that are specific to the HTML export.
+src/ contains the Org files that will be published to HTML.
+These files are declaring as few exporting options as possible so that they can easily be used in other contexts or projects.
+Global exporting options will be defined in publish-website.el and page-specific options provided via templates/ or, in rare cases, directly in the files themselves.
+The static/ directory hosts assets such as stylesheets, fonts, images, etc. that will be exported "as is".

-The logic behind publishing is implemented in publish-website.el which is then called by a Makefile for convenience.
-It defines all the directories, files and exporting options to be fed into org-publish.
-I could have written publish-website.el in literate programming style and use it as source for this blog post, but that would have been a little bit too meta, even for me :)
+The logic behind publishing is implemented in publish-website.el which is called by a Makefile for convenience.
+It defines all the directories, files and exporting options that will be fed into org-publish.
+I could have written my publish-website.el in literate programming style and use it as source for this blog post, but that would have been a little bit too meta, even for me :)

 Finally, README.org is just a symbolic link to src/about.org.
 Why?
-Because I can.
+Because we can!

 To the first page!